Parts of the documentation:

 GetFEM++ can be used to construct very generic finite element codes, where finite element methods, integration methods and the dimension of the problem are the parameters that can be changed very easily.
 This allows a wide range of experiments.
 Many examples are provided.

-GetFEM++ has only a (very) experimental meshing procedure (and produces regular meshes).
+GetFEM++ has only an experimental meshing procedure (and produces regular meshes).
 It is therefore often necessary to import meshes.
 The formats currently supported are GID, GMSH and EMC2.